 Working with Headers in Small Multiples

-Headers in small multiples are more than just labels — they guide how users interpret the category breakdown.
-Power BI lets you customize both the orientation and position of headers, depending on how your layout is structured.
+Headers in small multiples guide how users interpret the category breakdown.
+You can customize both orientation and position.

-Once your cards are arranged in a single row, column, or grid, go to the Format pane, and expand the small multiples header section.
+Once your cards are arranged in a single row, column, or grid, go to the Format pane and expand the small multiples header section.

 1. Orientation Settings